SuyogPrasai/archins/README.md

-## This script is still in development and is not complete so please wait until further notice
+# This is project is archived and shall not recieve any updates.
+Thank you for your support!
 # ARCHINS

 ## This script installs my basic arch linux